ImageAnalysis-RockefellerUniversity/Osorio_et_al_Bladder_cancer/README.md

 # Osorio_et_al_Bladder_cancer

-List of Groovy scripts used in the multiplex immunofluorescence (mIF) analysis of CODEX QPTIFF images in QuPath
+List of Groovy scripts used in the multiplex immunofluorescence (mIF) analysis of PhenoCycler-Fusion system (Akoya Biosciences) generated QPTIFF images in QuPath
 1. Cellpose_v4.groovy
   Runs Cellpose, model:cyto3, diamater=15 pixels on each image